 Synopsis PODREG(in PTR interface_description) // Describes an IDL interface to the PL/I runtime Usage Common to clients and servers.
 Description The PODREG function registers an interface with the PL/I runtime, by using the interface description that is stored in the idlmembernamex include member, which the Orbix IDL compiler generates.
 The Orbix IDL compiler generates an idlmembernamex include member for each IDL interface (where idlmembername represents the name of the IDL member that contains the IDL definitions).
 The idlmembernamex contains a structure for each interface, which the Orbix IDL compiler populates with information about the IDL.
 The PODREG function uses this populated interface information to register an interface with the PL/I runtime, for use in subsequent calls to PODGET and PODPUT.
 You must call PODREG for every interface that the client or server uses.
-In this case, you must pass the address of the structure stored in the idlmembernamex include member for each interface, to register the information about the interface with the PL/I runtime.
+In this case, you must pass the address of the structure stored in the idlmembernameX include member for each interface, to register the information about the interface with the PL/I runtime.
 The format for this structure name is interface_name_interface .
 Parameters The parameter for PODREG can be described as follows: interface_description This is an in parameter that contains the address of the interface definition.

-Example The following code shows part of the setup for a typical PL/I client: / Location of the interface descriptor(s) for the / / IDL file MYIDL, containing interface MyIntf / %include MYIDLX; / The server's IOR is read in, code omitted for brevity / \cdots / Initialize the client's connection to the ORB / call orbargs(arg_list, / Register interface MyIntf with the PL/I runtime / call podreg(addr(MyIntf_interface)); if check_errors('podreg') ^= completion_status_yes then return; / Create an object reference from the IOR / call str2obj(iorrec_ptr,shlong_obj); if check_errors('str2obj')^=completion_status_yes then return; / Client is now ready to start setting up calls to the server / Excentions A CODDADAD THE ODDEDTHEEDERCE ALDERDY DECTOREDED AVCANTION is
+Example The following code shows part of the setup for a typical PL/I client: / Location of the interface descriptor(s) for the / / IDL file MYIDL, containing interface MyIntf / %include MYIDLX; / The server's IOR is read in, code omitted for brevity / $\cdots$ / Initialize the client's connection to the ORB / call orbargs(arg_list, / Register interface MyIntf with the PL/I runtime / call podreg(addr(MyIntf_interface)); if check_errors('podreg') ^= completion_status_yes then return; / Create an object reference from the IOR / call str2obj(iorrec_ptr,shlong_obj); if check_errors('str2obj')^=completion_status_yes then return; / Client is now ready to start setting up calls to the server / Exceptions A CORRAN-RAD INV ORDERNINTERFACE ALREADY RECISTERED exception is

-A CORBA:: BAD_INV_ORDER:: INTERFACE_ALREADY_REGISTERED exception is raised if the client or server attempts to register the same interface more than once.
+A CORBA:: BAD\INV\ORDER:: INTERFACE\ALREADY\REGISTERED exception is raised if the client or server attempts to register the same interface more than once.